 The Commodity Supplemental Food Program provides monthly food kits for low-income seniors.

-In 2022, the Food Bank distributed nearly 338,000 Senior Nutrition food kits through the Commodity Supplemental Food Program (CSFP).
-These went to an average of 57,369 seniors every month at 139 sites throughout Los Angeles County.
+In 2024, the Food Bank distributed nearly 9.4 million pounds of food through the Commodity Supplemental Food Program (CSFP).
+These went to more than 52,000 seniors every month at 117 sites throughout Los Angeles County.

-Each kit weighs approximately 30 pounds and contains mostly shelf-stable staples such as milk, beans, grains and canned fruits and vegetables.
+Each kit weighs approximately 30 pounds and contains primarily shelf-stable staples, including milk, beans, grains, and canned fruits and vegetables.

-CSFP is a United States Department of Agriculture (USDA) program which provides monthly food kits to seniors.
+CSFP is a United States Department of Agriculture (USDA) program that provides monthly food kits to seniors.

-There are thousands of seniors who benefit from the Food Bank’s CSFP each month.
+Thousands of seniors benefit from the Food Bank’s CSFP each month.
 Read stories about the Food Bank’s work, including our work with older adults, on our blog.

 Do I qualify for CSFP?

-CSFP participants are required to fulfill age and income requirements to receive benefits.
-Participants must be 60 years of age or older to participate.
-Applicants must also meet the federal income guidelines outlined in the table below.
+CSFP participants must fulfill age and income requirements to receive benefits.
+They must be 60 years of age or older and meet the federal income guidelines outlined in the table below.
 New applicants for CSFP can attend a distribution event and work with LARFB staff to apply in person.
 If eligible, participants can pick up a food kit during their first visit.
 Participants must bring a current form of identification with their date of birth and address.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.